Watson-Personal-Assistant/developer/_content/audio_single/iot_control_interface.md

 title: IoT control interface specification
 weight: 25
 ---
-IoT control is processed by a single-tenant audio gateway.
+IoT control is processed by the audio gateway for hospitality.
 Endpoints are provided for sending IoT commands to your assistant, for administering client devices, and for administering client controllers.

 **Important**:  Use only if you have IBM Watson Assistant for Hospitality.